A-LinCui/A-LinCui.github.io/content/post/multimodal-review/index.md

   <li> Better Understanding & Generation (Image + Text -&gt Label/Text)
 </ul>

+## Model Evolution
+Multimodal learning is not confined to specific tasks.
+Actually, it spans multiple technological eras and exhibits many common characteristics across these eras.
+Therefore, this section will primarily follow the timeline of technological eras to trace the evolution of multimodal model structures, thereby revealing the development trajectory of multimodal learning.
+In particular, vision and language are the most extensively studied tasks, and this section will focus on detailed discussions through multimodal tasks between images and text.

+### Early Models
+Since the mid-20th century, multimodal learning has remained a major research area in artificial intelligence.
+Given that deep learning has become the prevailing method for realizing artificial intelligence today, this section begins with an introduction to research related to neural networks.

+#### Typical Early Studies
+In the early 2000s, fundamental modern deep learning components, such as MLP and word embedding, were already in use.
+By the middle of the decade, deep learning models (e.g., CNN, RNN, GNN) had already achieved state-of-the-art performance in various tasks.
+Additionally, generative models like GANs also appeared.
+At the end of the decode, the widespread application of Transformer provided a similar paradigm for different tasks, driving the overall development of the field of artificial intelligence.
+Until today, deep learning technology is still on the rise.

 ## References
 [Liang et al., 2022] Liang, Paul Pu, Amir Zadeh, and Louis-Philippe Morency. <a href="https://arxiv.org/abs/2209.03430" class="no-underline" style="color:blue">"Foundations and recent trends in multimodal machine learning: Principles, challenges, and open questions."</a> arXiv preprint arXiv:2209.03430 (2022).